-FY 2018 HIGHLIGHTS
+FY 2019 HIGHLIGHTS

-- The agency returned over \$83 million in redress to consumers and deposited over \$11 million into the U.S. Treasury, reflecting collections in both consumer protection and competition matters. - In addition, some court orders required defendants to send refunds directly to consumers.
-Defendants, including Volkswagen, Amazon, and AdoreMe, distributed approximately \$1.65 billion in refunds directly to consumers. - The FTC saved consumers over \$3.8 billion through its merger and nonmerger actions.
-This represents over \$50 for each \$1 in resources devoted to its merger program, and over \$40 per each \$1 in resources devoted to its nonmerger program. - The FTC saved consumers on average \$38.90 for every \$1 of resources devoted to the consumer protection program in the past three years, or an average of \$3.9 billion per year. - In the agency's first children's privacy and security case involving Internetconnected toys, electronic toy manufacturer Vtech agreed to pay \$650,000 to settle FTC allegations that it violated the Children's Online Privacy Protection Act (COPPA). - The FTC and its data contributors added over 8.6 million complaints to the agency's Consumer Sentinel Network (CSN) database.
+- The agency returned over \$478 million in redress to consumers and deposited \$156.9 million to the U.S. Treasury, reflecting collections in both consumer protection and competition matters. - In addition, some court orders required defendants to send refunds directly to consumers.
+Defendants, including Volkswagen, Green Tree, and AdoreMe, distributed more than \$344 million in refunds to consumers. - The FTC saved consumers over \$4.8 billion through its merger and nonmerger actions.
+This represents almost \$66 for each \$1 in resources devoted to its merger program, and \$75.80 for each \$1 in resources devoted to its nonmerger program. - The FTC established the Technology Enforcement Division to monitor competition in U.S. technology markets and recommend antitrust enforcement actions where warranted. - The FTC secured a stipulated injunction in federal court requiring Reckitt Benckiser to pay \$50 million to settle charges that it violated the antitrust laws through a deceptive scheme to thwart lower-priced generic competition to its branded drug Suboxone. - The FTC saved consumers on average \$38.60 for each \$1 of resources devoted to the consumer protection program in the past three years, or an average of \$3.9 billion per year. - To settle charges that Facebook violated a 2012 FTC order by deceiving users about their ability to control the privacy of their personal information, the company agreed to pay a record-breaking \$5 billion penalty. - Google and its subsidiary YouTube agreed to pay a record \$170 million to settle allegations by the FTC and the New York Attorney General that the YouTube video-sharing service illegally collected personal information from children without their parents' consent in violation of the Children's Online Privacy Protection Act. - The FTC and its data contributors added 8.5 million complaints to the agency's Consumer Sentinel Network (CSN) database.
 Approximately 2,600 federal, state, local, and international law enforcement users have access to CSN, and hundreds of individual members access the system each week. - The FTC continues to rank highly in various categories of OPM's Federal Employee Viewpoint Survey (FEVS).
 Compared to 37 other federal agencies with over 1,000 employees, the FTC ranked first on the Employee Engagement Index and the New IQ Index. - The overall job satisfaction of FTC employees is measured by the percent of FEVS respondents who consider their agency to be a "best place to work."
-The FTC's 85% score exceeded the government-wide average score by 20 percentage points.
+The FTC score, 84%, exceeding the government-wide average by more than 20 percentage points.